hammerheim-game/hammerheim-rules/3-equipment.md

 If the wielder is using two whips at the same time then they get +1A for the additional hand weapon, but only the first whip gets the whipcrack +1A.
-+1 Enemy Armour Save: An enemy wounded by a whip gains a +1 bonus to his armour save, and a 6+ armour save if he normally has none.
++1 Enemy Armor Save: An enemy wounded by a whip gains a +1 bonus to his armor save, and a 6+ armor save if he normally has none.
 Poisoned: The Serpent Whip is treated as being coated with black lotus.